ecbme4040/e4040-2022fall-project-xswl-ym2926-zs2584-zx2407/README.md

   - Website link: https://keras.io/api/datasets/cifar100/.

 ## How to run the code:
+ - Since the data we use can be downloaded directly from the web, we wrote the code in jupyter notebook to load that dataset.
+ -
+ - Opening the file called E4040_project_fianlmodel.ipynb

 ## The name of the main jupyter notebook:
 - E4040_project_fianlmodel.ipynb

 ## Key functions of each file in the project:
-- E4040_project_fianlmodel.ipynb: Our main jupyter notebook, it contains all the processes of our project.
+- E4040_project_fianlmodel.ipynb: Our main jupyter notebook, contains all the processes of our project.
 It concludes Data loading, Data pre-processing, MobileNet building, Model training, Parameter tuning and Image drawing.
-- mobilenet.py: This file contains the
+- mobilenet.py: This file contains the code of MobileNet architecture..

 ## Organization of directories: